-Ardgillan’s resident haunting only ever occur on October 31st , making the ghost remarkably marketing-savvy.
+Sightings of Ardgillan’s resident haunting only ever occur on October 31st, making the ghost remarkably marketing-savvy.

 Around 10pm every Halloween night, the ghost of a woman appears on the bridge that leads from the castle grounds to Barnageera Bay.
 When she was alive, the woman’s husband disappeared during his usual swim in the bay on October 31st.
 Every day until she died, she stood on the bridge waiting for him to return.
 Her ghost returns to the bridge every year on the anniversary of her husband’s disappearance.

 Another version of the tale claims the woman waits on the bridge to throw passer-bys into the ocean.
 Of course, there’s no actual evidence of this.